mozilla/application-services/docs/howtos/converting-a-component-to-uniffi.md

 Finally, you will need to try out the new bindings with a consuming app.
-For Kotlin code you should [make a local build of android-components and Fenix](locally-published-components-in-fenix.md), updating them to accomodate any changes in the component's public API.
+For Kotlin code you should [make a local build of android-components and Fenix](locally-published-components-in-fenix.md), updating them to accommodate any changes in the component's public API.

 ## Set up the Swift wrapper